 There are two reasons why you might want to learn how to trap cats humanely:

-For trap/neuter/return (TNR).
-If you get involved in a TNR program for feral cats, you’ll need to know how to successfully trap the cats to transport them to a veterinarian for spay/neuter surgery.
+- For trap-neuter-vaccinate-return (TNVR).
+If you get involved in a TNVR program for community cats, you’ll need to know how to successfully trap the cats to transport them to a veterinarian for spay/neuter surgery.

 “Safety first” should be your mantra!
 Bites and scratches can lead to infection, so be careful and be prepared.
 While they may look harmless, very young animals can inflict serious bites.
 Learn first aid for yourself and others, including emergency aid for packaging injured animals for transport to a veterinarian.

 Read up on zoonoses (diseases that can be passed from animals to people) and seek medical attention if you become ill.
 Zoonoses include internal parasites like roundworms and hookworms, and external parasites like fleas and ticks (which can carry Lyme disease and Rocky Mountain spotted fever).
 Other diseases transmissible to humans include ringworm, a fungal disease, and rabies and encephalitis, which are viral diseases.
 More information about zoonotic diseases can be found on the website of the Centers for Disease Control at www.cdc.gov (search for “zoonoses”).

 You should also learn about diseases and conditions that are transmissible to other animals, rather than to people, such as parvovirus, canine distemper, feline panleukopenia, feline immunodeficiency virus (FIV), feline leukemia (FeLV), rabies, hantavirus, canine transmissible venereal tumors (CTVT), heartworm, mange, and worms and more worms (pin, tape, round, hook, whip).
 The American Veterinary Medical Association has excellent information about several of these conditions on their website: www.avma.org.